lnarasim/geekshub_python_bootcamp/topics/datatypes/tuple.md

 - Immutable
 - Iterable
 - Same as lists but immutable
-- Defined using parentheses.
-Ex: ('India', 'USA')
+- Defined using comma.
+Ex: 'India', 'USA'
-- Indexing
+- Supports Indexing
-- Slicing
+- Supports Slicing
 - Executes faster than lists
 - Define one item tuple as ("string",) as Python understands that as different data type